davelively14/locorum/README.md

 For deployed v0.4.0, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

-## v0.4.1 to do list
-- Upon creating a project, redirect to project :show

 ## v0.5 to do list
 - Add more backends.
 Priorities: MapQuest
 - Enhance persisted search results experience